GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

      gemvm-config add IRAF-2022.07 ~/GemVM/gemini-IRAF-CO7-2022.07.qcow2

   where ``IRAF-2022.07`` is the name you wish to use.
-Referring to the VM image by an assigned name is both more convenient and safer than typing its path every time, since it's easy to work in another directory, with less risk of inadvertently deleting the image.
+Referring to the VM image by an assigned name is both more convenient and safer than typing the file path every time, since it's easy to work in another directory, with less risk of inadvertently deleting the image.